rizkysyaiful/public/Codex.md

 ### On Love
 1. Soulmates exist
+2. Soulmates does ceast to exist
-2. Love at first sight happens
+2. Love at first is

 ### Meta
 1. We have very little control over what we believe in